softwaremill/sttp/docs/websockets.md

 ## Compression

 For those who plan to use a lot of websocket traffic, you could consider websocket compression.
+See the information on configuring individual backends for more information.

+## Implementation-specific configuration

+### async-http-client-based backends

+Web socket settings can be adjusted by providing a custom `AsyncHttpClientConfig`, which can be created using `new DefaultAsyncHttpClientConfig.Builder()`.

+Some available settings:

+* maximum web socket frame size.
+Default: 10240, can be changed using `.setWebSocketMaxFrameSize`.
+* compression.
+Default: false, can be changed using: `.setEnablewebSocketCompression`.

+### OkHttp

+* supports compression (default: not enabled)

+### akka-http

-Only [async-client-backend](https://github.com/AsyncHttpClient/async-http-client/issues/1394) and [OkHttp](https://github.com/square/okhttp/issues/1733) backends support this feature.
-To track Akka developments in this area, see [this issue](https://github.com/akka/akka-http/issues/659).
+Compression is not yet available, to track Akka developments in this area, see [this issue](https://github.com/akka/akka-http/issues/659).